DevExpress-Examples/blazor-ai-chat-function-calling/README.md

     namespace DXBlazorChatFunctionCalling.Services;
     public class CustomAIFunctions {

-        public static AIFunction GetWeatherTool => AIFunctionFactory.Create(GetWeather);
+        // Describe the function so the AI service understands its purpose. public static AIFunction GetWeatherTool => AIFunctionFactory.Create(GetWeather);
         [Description("Gets the current weather in the city")] public static string GetWeather([Description("The name of the city")] string city) {